What is Aggregate

 How It Is Used

-When you look at what we build almost everything has a need for aggregates at some point during site preparation, construction or completion.
-Aggregates are essential to our daily life from the obvious building applications to the not so obvious water filtration systems.
+Aggregates are essential to our daily life, from the obvious building applications to the not so obvious water filtration systems.
 In their unprocessed form they provide the lakes and river beds that diverse species of fish and wildlife rely on to survive.
 They are the mountains we ski on, the hills we climb, the meadows and fields we grow things in and the foundation that all we build is anchored to.

 Aggregate material is available to us almost everywhere we look.
 It is sorted into sizes, coarse or smooth finish, crushed and mixed with other quarry material to form products for specific applications and is essential to any building or landscaping project we undertake.
 Rock is the stable base underneath every building, road, bridge and any other man made structure we see today.
 Where aggregate has really stepped into the limelight is in concrete.